Beautiful Wales

 You can take a narrow-gauge train through the heart of the Snowdonia region to get the full wonder of its fabulous mountain scenery.

-At the National Slate Museum in Gilfach Ddu you’ll learn the history of that regions slate industry.
-The quarrying of slate from Wales goes back to the Roman occupation, which used slate for the roofs of their forts.
+At the National Slate Museum in Gilfach Ddu, you’ll learn the history of that region’s slate industry.
+The quarrying of slate in Wales dates back to the Roman occupation, when it was used for the roofs of their forts.

 DSC_0025